Introduction

 - Learn from context

-- Adapt to changing situations
+- Adapt to new situations

-An assistant actively works toward achieving objectives.
+An assistant works toward the goal you set.

 Why Businesses Are Moving Toward AI Agents

-Several factors are accelerating adoption.
+Several trends are speeding up adoption.

 Examples include: